What people want to see on your VDP

 With consumers spending the majority of their time researching and shopping for cars online and consumers saying they are now more open to trying an online vendor like Carvana or Vroom, having a VDP that gives customers what they want, when they want it and in a way that keeps them in engaged with your dealership is imperative.
 Luckily, we have some tips to share with you.

-We are long been invested in figuring out what car shoppers are looking for to not only improve our product but also help our dealers improve their customer experience.
+We have long been invested in figuring out what car shoppers are looking for to not only improve our product but also help our dealers improve their customer experience.
 In the last year, we took a deep dive into just what car shoppers are looking for when browsing a dealership website.
 After extensive consumer research and live user studies on vehicle detail pages, here are some of our top findings on what people want to see on your dealerships Vehicle Detail Page.
 Even better, we found some of the same things customers valued also made it easier for Sales and BDC teams to connect with customers and schedule appointments.

 “The most important info is at the top, everything else is extra, but appreciated.
 Nothing is a mystery.”